The World’s Largest Source of Distilled Witch Hazel

-American Distilling is located at 31 E High St. in East Hampton, CT
+American Distilling is located at: 31 East High Street, East Hampton, CT

 Witch Hazel, also known as winterbloom, snapping hazel and spotted alder, is indigenous to the woodland areas of the Northeastern United States.
 The twigs and bark of the Witch Hazel Plant contain the therapeutic and aromatic constituents that, when distilled create the clear, fragrant, natural astringent American Distilling is famous for today.
 Native Americans recognized Witch Hazel’s value, and would apply it topically to treat minor wounds, abrasions and skin irritations.